-145. Approximately 200,000 children have a parent sent to prison each year.
+Approximately 200,000 children have a parent sent to prison each year.
 These children are at risk of poor outcomes including poverty, stigma, isolation and poor mental health.
-NICCO provides information designed to support professionals working with offenders and their children, to help mitigate negative consequences for those children.
+The National Information Centre on Children of Offenders (NICCO) provides information designed to support professionals working with offenders and their children, to help mitigate negative consequences for those children.
 If this occurs at Fairisle Infant and Nursery School, we will work together with the relevant agencies including NICCO to ensure that the child is fully supported and actions can be taken to aim to mitigate the circumstances ensuring that all communication and access is fully adhered to.